-The mission of Project Access NOW is to improve the health and well-being of our communities by creating access to care, services, and resources for those most in need.
+To improve our communities’ health and well-being by creating access to care, services, and resources for those in need.

 - Connect low-income, uninsured clients to the donated primary and specialty care they need.